 - I-495 (Capital Beltway) from south of the George Washington Memorial Parkway, including improvements to the American Legion Bridge over the Potomac River, to west of MD 5 and

 - I-270 (Dwight D. Eisenhower Memorial Highway) from I-495 to I-70, including the east and west I-270 spurs.

-Concurrent with the Environmental Study, MDOT SHA will be seeking proposals from the private sector to enter into a Public-Private Partnership (P3), to develop innovative approaches to design, build, finance, operate, and maintain the potential improvements developed in the Environmental Study.
+Concurrent with the I-495 & I-270 Managed Lanes Study, MDOT SHA will be seeking proposals from the private sector to enter into a Public-Private Partnership (P3), to develop innovative approaches to design, build, finance, operate, and maintain the potential improvements developed through the environmental studies being conducted.